Eiffel Tower Paris

 • The main engineers were Maurice Koechlin and Emile Nouguier and the construction of the tower was handled by Jean Companion.

-• The height is 324 meters.
+• The height of the tower is 324 meters.

 • The highest quality puddle iron was used to create the giant Eiffel Tower.